Aston Hall: Current status

 Aston Hall is now a community museum managed by Birmingham Museums Trust, having previously been managed by Birmingham City Council until 2012.
 Aston Hall is open to the public during spring, summer and autumn months, following extensive renovation from 2006 to 2009.
 It boasts a series of period rooms which have furniture, paintings, textiles and metalwork from the collections of the Birmingham Museum & Art Gallery.
 Visible from the House less than 200 yards to the north is Aston Villa Football club stadium.
 The hall received 28,804 visitors in 2019.

 The easternmost part of the grounds made way for the A38(M) motorway, also known as the Aston Expressway.
 This opened in 1972 and gave the city centre a direct link with the M6 motorway.

-In October 2019, the mansion was named as the UK's top haunted site, according to the Spectrum Paranormal Investigations and National Lottery.
+In October 2019, the mansion was named as the UK's top haunted heritage site, according to the Spectrum Paranormal Investigations and National Lottery.

+In October 2023, Aston Hall became home to a parkrun, a free, weekly timed 5 km run which takes place every Saturday morning at 9am.
+The parkrun ceased running 10 months later in August 2024, however it is hoped this will restart again in the future.